Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### The WayBack Machine

-The WayBack Machine is a website that takes snapshot of websites and allows to see a website as it used to be in the past.
+[The WayBack Machine](https://web.archive.org/) is an internet archive that allows to see a website as it was in the past.
 This can be used to see the content of previous versions of websites.
+It takes regular snapshots of each website, and we can select a snapshot to view it.
+This can reveal some hidden pages that are no longer accessible in the current website.

+Note that it does not archive pages that are dynamically generated.
+Also website owners can request to have their site excluded from the archive.